AWegnerGitHub/awegnergithub.github.io-content/2012_04_22_monitoring-language-on-the-game-servers.md

 Tags: team vipers, automation, programming
 Category: Vipers
 Slug: monitoring-language-on-the-game-servers
-Summary: Team Vipers is proud of it's friendly atmosphere.
+Summary: Team Vipers is proud of its friendly atmosphere.
 This post describes how I automated a large part of the process
 Status: published
 modified: January 8, 2015